szukiadam/ChessPersonality/README.md

 # ChessPersonality

 Logs:
-2021-02-27: decided which features to select, made some adjustments in the code according to this
+2021-02-27: decided which features to select, made some adjustments in the code according to this <br>
 2021-03-01: improvements, getting nearer to extract useful data from a single game

 ## Introduction